MarkFarmiloe/immersive-go-course/projects/output-and-error-handling/README.md

 ### The program

 In this project, we have been supplied with a server.
 Our server code lives in the `server` subdirectory of this project.
-Run it by `cd`ing into that directory, and running `go run`.
+Run it by `cd`ing into that directory, and running `go run .`.
 The server is an HTTP server, which listens on port 8080 and responds in a few different ways:

 - If you make an HTTP [`GET`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) request to it, it will respond with the current weather.
 When this happens, you should display it to the user on the terminal.
 - Sometimes this server will overload and respond with a status code 429.
 When this happens, the client should: